konifar/English/kotonohanoniwa.md

 Wait a minute.
 What happens to your face?

-I was acting like you and drunk much beer, then I tripped and fell from Yamanote platform.
+I was acting like you and drunk too much beer, then I tripped and fell from Yamanote platform.

 Oh, my god!